James Hoare

 James Edward Hoare OBE (born 1943) is a British academic and historian specialising in Korean and Chinese studies, and a career diplomat in the British Foreign Office.

 Academia

-Dr. Hoare is a graduate of London's School of Oriental and African Studies (SOAS).
+Hoare is a graduate of London's School of Oriental and African Studies (SOAS).
 He has long been a member of the Anglo-Korean Society, the Korean Branch of the Royal Asiatic Society, and the Royal Society for Asian Affairs.

-In 2006, Dr. Hoare was President of the British Association of Korean Studies (BAKS).
+In 2006, Hoare was President of the British Association of Korean Studies (BAKS).

 Foreign service

 After Britain and North Korea re-established diplomatic relations in 2000, Hoare was appointed British Chargé d'affaires in Pyongyang; and his work laid the foundation for the establishment of a full embassy in the North Korean capital.

 Previously, Hoare had been head of the Foreign Office's North Asia and Pacific Research Group.
-He joined the Foreign and Commonwealth Office in 1969 and was stationed in Seoul in 1981-1984 and in Beijing in 1988-1991.
+He joined the Foreign and Commonwealth Office in 1969 and was stationed in Seoul in 1981-1984 and in Beijing in 1988–1991.

+Hoare was awarded an OBE in the 2025 New Year Honours for "services to UK interests in the Korean Peninsula".